jonlpersson/ed-latimore/site/_posts/2021-09-10-how-to-get-unstuck-in-life.md

 * Going somewhere with a great atmosphere to do the work
 * Getting friends to do it with you

 This list is not exhaustive.
-Find out what works best to motivate you and increase your positivity (My other two posts on motivation here will help: A) [How to get sh\*t done when you have no motivation](https://edlatimore.com/lack-of-motivation/) and B) [How to get motivated](https://edlatimore.com/how-to-get-motivated/))
+Find out what works best to motivate you and increase your positivity.

 After a few days or weeks of doing this, you’re going to start craving your routine.
 While it was hard initially, momentum soon makes it harder to avoid doing the act than it is to do it (Especially when you begin to taste the fruits of your efforts).